Iota-School/notebooks-for-all/resources/event-hackathon/accessibility-tips-for-jupyter-notebooks.md

 * Include titles in visualizations, such as the outputs from libraries such as Matplotlib.
 Both in plot and as a property.
 * Label visualization axes, include keys/legends
 * They should have good contrast (the relative difference in tonal hues).
 Be cautious of low opacity and thin lines, or color choices that are too similar, such as light gray on white.
 Try https://github.com/Quansight-Labs/accessible-pygments
 * Consider plotting in only black and white.
-You can always add color in later.
+You can always add color later.
 * Don’t rely only on color to convey information.
 Include labels.
 Consider using a mix of color and patterns to differentiate values.

 ### Descriptive text for visual areas

-* When bringing in an image with an .img tag in the HTML, alt text may be used normally
+* When using an image with an .img tag in the HTML, alt text may be used normally
 * When creating a plot or graph, some libraries allow alt text and others don’t.
 Captions and titles should be used to fill in information that alt text would normally contain when there is no option for it.
 * Legends, Axis labels, numbered tic-marks, and other text in generated graphs cannot currently be read by a screen reader and may be too small for low vision people to find with magnification.
 * When writing alt text for a plot, Include: